ivanbgd/stock-trading-cli-with-async-streams/README.md

 - We are probably limited by the data-fetching time from the Yahoo!
 Finance API.
 That's probably our bottleneck.
     - We need to fetch data for around 500 symbols and the function `get_quote_history()` fetches data for one symbol (called "ticker") at a time.
 It is asynchronous, but perhaps this is the best that we can do.

+### The Actor Model

 - We introduced `Actors` ([the Actor model](https://en.wikipedia.org/wiki/Actor_model)).
 - This can be a fast solution for this problem, even with one type of actor that performs all three operations (fetch, process, write), but it depends on implementation a lot.
 - Having only one Actor doesn't make sense, but we started with one with the intention to improve from there.
 - We initially kept the code asynchronous.
     - It was on the order of synchronous and single-threaded `async` code, i.e., `~80-90` seconds, when actors were processing one symbol at a time (when a request message contained only one symbol to process).
 This applies in case of the `actix` crate with a single `MultiActor` that does all three operations., and in case of three actors when using the `xactor` crate.
     - When we increased the chunk size to 128, the `MultiActor` performance with `actix` improved a lot, enough for it to fit in the 30-second window.
     - Interestingly, reducing the chunk size back to 1 now, in this implementation, was able to put the complete execution in a 5-second slot, possibly in even less than `3` s.
     - Making chunk size equal 5 or 10 reduced execution time to `1.5-2` s.
 - We then moved on to a Two-Actor asynchronous implementation.
     - One actor was responsible for fetching data from the Yahoo!
 Finance API, and the other for processing (calculating) performance indicators and printing them to `stdout`.
     - We only implemented actors that process one symbol at a time, i.e., not in chunks.
     - We tried with a single instance of the `FetchActor` and multiple instances of `ProcessorWriterActor`, as well as with multiple instances of both types of Actor.
 The number of instances was equal to the number of symbols.
         - In either case, `FetchActor` spawns `ProcessorWriterActor` and sends it messages with fetched data.
         - The two cases have the same performance, which is around `2.5` s.
     - We tried without and with `rayon`.
         - Neither implementation is ordered, meaning output is not in the same order as input.
         - The `rayon` implementation uses multiple instances of both types of Actor, and has the same performance as the non-`rayon` implementation, i.e., `~2.5` s.
 - The Three-Actor implementation has the `ProcessorWriterActor` split into two actors, for the total of three actors.
     - The `FetchActor` is responsible for fetching data from the Yahoo!
 Finance API.
     - The `ProcessorActor` calculates performance indicators and prints them to `stdout`.
     - The `WriterActor` writes the performance indicators to a `CSV` file.
-        - Performance...
+    - As for performance, the execution time is around `2.5` s.
     - This implementation writes to a file, unlike previous implementations, so it is expected that its performance is slightly worse because of that.
+    - TODO: With async code it was not possible to have the `WriterActor` write out all rows, i.e., performance indicators for all symbols, in the file.
+- We are using [actix](https://crates.io/crates/actix) as an Actor framework for Rust, and its [actix-rt](https://crates.io/crates/actix-rt) as a runtime.
     - *Note*: [actix-rt](https://crates.io/crates/actix-rt) is a "Tokio-based single-threaded async runtime for the Actix ecosystem".

+### The Web Service

 - The actors are connected to the outside world.
 - We create a web service for this.

 ## Additional Explanation